geerlingguy/ansible-role-munin/README.md

 See the official Munin documentation for [munin.conf](http://munin.readthedocs.org/en/latest/reference/munin.conf.html) for more information on these and other optional directives.

+    munin_cron_job: present

+Determines whether the munin cron job (which runs every 5 minutes) should be active.
+By setting this to `absent`, you can leave munin installed and configured on your server but effectively disable it.
+This allows quick enabling or disabling for munin monitoring.

     munin_admin_user: munin
     munin_admin_password: munin

-These values will be used to generate a user via htpasswd under which the munin pages will be password protected with basic HTTP authentication.
+These values will be used to generate a user via htpasswd under which the munin pages will be password protected with basic HTTP authentication. (*Note*: This method only works when Munin is running under default Apache configurations; if you use Nginx or a customized Apache server, you will need to configure authentication on your own).

     munin_hosts:
       - {